SecurityGeekIO/zscaler-sdk-python-v2/docsrc/index.rst

 logic applies to all other services.

-**NOTE:** Zscaler APIs DO NOT support Asynchronous I/O calls, which made its debut in Python 3.5 and is powered by the ``asyncio`` library which provides avenues to produce concurrent code.
+**NOTE:** Zscaler APIs DO NOT support Asynchronous I/O calls, which made its debut in Python 3.5 and is powered by the ``asyncio`` library and provides avenues to produce concurrent code.

 Authentication